Midway

 Denver.
 The single best meeting city for coast-to-coast pairs.
 A United hub with nonstop service from essentially every US city with an airport worth mentioning.
 Four to five hours from either coast.
 Excellent food and beer scene.
 Rocky Mountain National Park and world-class skiing are an hour away.
 Works year-round, but winter can mean flight delays.

 Las Vegas.
 Not just for bachelor parties.
-One of the most connected airports in the country (~200 nonstop routes), with extremely competitive fares because of the volume of leisure travel.
+One of the most connected airports in the country (around 170 nonstop routes), with extremely competitive fares because of the volume of leisure travel.
 Hotels are cheap midweek.
 The Strip is only one version of Vegas — Red Rock Canyon, Valley of Fire, and even Zion National Park are all day-trip distance.

 Chicago.
 The Midwest’s default meeting city for good reason.
 Two airports, 270+ combined nonstop routes.
 Architectural tours, deep-dish pizza, and the lakefront in summer.
 Avoid January unless everyone in your group genuinely likes cold weather.